tadaspetra/agora/call_summary/GUIDE.md

 }
 ```

 You will notice the code above prints out an array of numbers that only mean something to you if you are an all-knowing AI.
-We will need to use protobuf and create a readable object from this to decode.
+These numbers are generated using [Google's Protocol Buffers](https://protobuf.dev) (also refered to as protobuf).

+Protobufs encode data in a platform-agnostic way.
+This means that apps or software can retrieve this data and serialize it according to their language.

 ## Decode the Transcription
-We will use a Protocol Buffer (also refered to as protobuf) to decode the message.
-A protocol buffer is a language and platform neutral generator for serializing data.
+We will use a Protocol Buffer to decode the message.
 In this case, we will serialize the random-looking numbers into an object called `Message`.

-First, create a `.proto` file with the following content.
-I will put this file in a new folder: `lib/protobuf/file.proto`.
+Start by creating a `.proto` file with the following content:

 ```
 syntax = "proto3";